knetikmedia/knetikcloud-csharp-net35-client/docs/StoreShoppingCartsApi.md

 Get the list of available shipping countries per vendor

 Since a cart can have multiple vendors with different shipping options, the countries are broken down by vendors.
-Please see notes about the response object as the fields are variable.
+Please see notes about the response object as the fields are variable. <br><br><b>Permissions Needed:</b> SHOPPING_CARTS_ADMIN or owner

 ### Example
 ```csharp